 Strong Dividend Stocks by Sector

 Here are some of my favorite dividend stocks sorted by sector.
 Note that these are not recommendations and should be used for informational purposes only.
 Also note that this portfolio has a Canadian bias, so if you need more diversification, you’ll need to pick up more US and international positions.
-Personally, I typically use an ETF for international exposure.
+Personally, I typically use an ETF to diversify my portfolio with international exposure.

 One more thing, not all of the positions below perfectly fit the criteria that I listed previously.
 So best to use this list as a starting point for your research.

-- Financials – Any of the big banks: Royal Bank (RY), Toronto Dominion Bank (TD), Scotia Bank (BNS), Bank of Montreal (BMO), CIBC (CM); Insurance: Manulife (MFC), Great-West Life (GWO), Sunlife (SLF).
+- Financials – Any of the big bank stocks: Royal Bank (RY), Toronto Dominion Bank (TD), Scotia Bank (BNS), Bank of Montreal (BMO), CIBC (CM), National Bank (NA), Canadian Western Bank (CWB); Insurance: Manulife (MFC), Great-West Life (GWO), Sunlife (SLF).

-- Utilities – Fortis (FTS), Canadian Utilities (CU), Emera (EMA), Brookfield Infrasturcture Partners (BIP.UN).
+- Utilities – Fortis (FTS), Canadian Utilities (CU), Emera (EMA), Brookfield Infrastructure Partners (BIP.UN), Algonquin Power and Utilities Corp (AQN), Power Corp (POW), Atco Ltd. (ACO.X.TO).

 - Health Care – Johnson and Johnson (US: JNJ), AbbVie (US: ABBV), Cardinal Health (US: CAH).

-- Industrials – Canadian Pacific Railway (CP), Canadian National Railway (CNR), Finning International (FTT), Emerson Electric (US: EMR).
+- Industrials – Canadian Pacific Railway (CP), Canadian National Railway (CNR), Finning International (FTT), Emerson Electric (US: EMR), Toromount Industries Ltd. (TIH).

 - Technology – Microsoft (US: MSFT), Intel (US: INTC), Apple (US: AAPL).